Torsion invariants of complexes of groups: Introduction

-These will be denoted by $b_i^{(2)}(G, \qq ), b_i^{(2)}(G, \Fp)$ and $t_i^{(2)}(G)$ respectively.
-By L\"uck's approximation theorem, the first quantity coincides with the $i^{th}$ $L^2$-Betti number of $G$ \cite{l94}.
-We will call the second quantity the $i^{th}$ $\Fp$-$L^2$-Betti number of $G$, and the third the \emph{$i^{th}$ torsion growth} of $G$.
-The first quantity is an honest limit and does not depend on the choice of normal chain, neither of which is known for the latter two.
+We will call the first quantity the $i^{th}$ $\Fp$-$L^2$-Betti number of $G$, and the second the \emph{$i^{th}$ torsion growth} of $G$.
+By L\"uck's approximation theorem \cite{l94}, if instead of $\Fp$ we take rational coefficients, the first quantity coincides with the $i^{th}$ $L^2$-Betti number of $G$, $b_{i}^{(2)}(G)$, and therefore is an honest limit and does not depend on the choice of normal chain.
+Neither of the these two properties is known for the quantities above.

+If $G$ is $L^2$-acyclic (has $b_{i}^{(2)}(G) = 0$ for all $i$), one can define a secondary invariant called the \emph{$L^2$-torsion} of $G$, denoted by $\gr^{(2)}(G)$.
+A conjectural version~\cite{l13}*{Conjecture 1.11} of L\"uck's approximation theorem for $t_{i}^{(2)}(G)$ states that